 This doesn’t happen without careful planning and forethought.
-Usually the caregiving duties fall on one person, a primary caregiver.
+Usually, the caregiving duties fall on one person, a primary caregiver.
 That person is more often a female than a male.

-Sharing caregiving is better for the caregiver and the parent according to WebMD.
+Sharing caregiving is better for the caregiver and the parent, according to WebMD.

-I have always believed it’s better to get in front of the problem before a crises requires an immediate response.
+I have always believed it’s better to get in front of the problem before a crisis requires an immediate response.
 Better to be in control of your situation than your situation being in control of you.

-Talking it over, even if no firm plan is agreed on, will at least be informative, and will give members time to consider how they can help.
+Talking it over, even if no firm plan is agreed on, will at least be informative and will give members time to consider how they can help.
 But the time will come when action is needed; don’t let it catch you by surprise.
 Be prepared as best you can.

 Everyone has something to offer.

-In the best-case scenario, a regular day-off is best.
-Having helpers available for doctor visits, shopping or other travel is also helpful.
+In the best-case scenario, a regular day off is best.
+Having helpers available for doctor visits, shopping, or other travel is also helpful.
 Pitching in with household chores or mowing the lawn is great.
 Anything and everything can help.

 There’s always a need for a handyman for home modifications.
-Trust me – I’ve been a carpenter for 30+ years and I know.
+Trust me – I’ve been a carpenter for 30+ years, and I know.

 Look at it this way.
+Someone needs to care for the caregiver.
 It’s the primary caregiver’s responsibility to care for the loved one.
-Someone needs to care for the caregiver.

 It’s not always as easy as that.

 Not all families will engage in sharing caregiving.
 There may be no members within driving distance.
 Or there may be some who are unable or unwilling to help.
-In that case, it’s time to seek help outside of the immediate family.
+In that case, it’s time to seek help outside the immediate family.

 The Silver Lining